MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 #### Multi-tenant applications

-For Multi-tenant applications, the application is hosted and managed by a third party.
+For multi-tenant applications, the application is hosted and managed by a third party.
 Identify the process needed to reach out and report issues to the application owner.

 #### Single-tenant applications

 Find the contact details of the application owner within your organization.
-You can find it under the **Owners** tab on the **Enterprise Applications** section, or your organization may have a database that has this information.
+You can find it under the **Owners** tab on the **Enterprise Applications** section.
+Alternatively, your organization may have a database that has this information.

 You can also execute this Graph query: